Assessment plays several important roles in the York Schools:

 The York School Department supplements classroom-based information with:

-- The STAR Assessments - computer-delivered assessments administered twice each year to students in grades Kindergarten through nine that provide rich sources of data on student growth in reading, language usage and mathematics.
+- The STAR Assessments - computer-delivered assessments administered multiple times each year to students in grades one through ten that provide rich sources of data on student growth in reading, language usage and mathematics.
 Some students are assessed more frequently, to allow teachers to more closely track student progress.

 - PSAT - A test which measures English Language Arts/Literacy and Mathematics for grade ten and eleven students.